JFFLabs/skribt/README.md

 	}
 ```

-When a step `uses` another resolution pathway, it doesn't need a `text` configuration because it simply passes off to a starting point in the used resolution pathway via the `goto` keyword, which means the next step that the agent will see is determined by the `goto` (as is the text, corresponding input options, etc).
+When a step `uses` another resolution path, it doesn't need a `text` configuration because it simply passes off to a starting point in the used resolution path via the `goto` keyword, which means the next step that the agent will see is determined by the `goto` (as is the text, corresponding input options, etc).

 At this point, you're probably asking us to slow down.  **What just happened?**  We went from pretty basic to super complex in one fell swoop!
 Let's break down some new concepts one by one.